 3. Nives Pavlovic (UNLV) vs. Kaley Schultz (CSU), 6-3, 4-3 unfinished

 4. Manon de Lanlay (UNLV) vs. Lauren Mulhern (CSU) , 6-4, 2-0 unfinished

 5. Ella Bourchier (UNLV) def.
 Adriana Wojakowska (CSU), 6-1, 6-2

 6. Anett Bako (UNLV) def.
 Veronika Wojakowska (CSU), 6-4, 6-0

 Order of finish Doubles: 2, 1 Singles: 1, 5, 6

 Download Schedules: Add to calendar

-The Colorado State tennis team saw plenty of success on Thursday afternoon, during Day 1 of the...
+The Colorado State tennis team picked up two more victories on Saturday, during Day 4 of the USTA...

 The Colorado State tennis team went 3-1 during Friday’s action at the USTA/ITA Mountain...